[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "He already knows, sponndar.
 That's what spoiled the 'entanglement' last time."

-Round and round as though the inside of his head were a turn-table he played and replayed it all, while outwardly he gave out comments about the Mad City's neurotransmitter, like, "We think the bozmur raced along this route", and "Some attempt was made to stop it, at that junction you can see up there..."
+Round and round, he replayed it all, as though the inside of his head were a turn-table, while outwardly he continued his job, giving out comments about the Mad City's neurotransmitter; "We think the bozmur raced along this route", and "Some attempt was made to stop it, at that junction you can see up there..." and so forth.

-Vaguely he was aware, by the end of it, that it had actually been one of his best performances, his audience having enthusiastically followed his anecdote-studded guidance along - as he poetically put it - "the reach-routes by which the Sinister Sentience wrought its ancient havoc".
-Oh well, it was just as well he knew his stuff, and he himself was quite impressed at how he'd been able to reel off the old saga so pat even while suffering some modern havoc of his own, wrought by the insistent question: what was that girl after?
+When the tour was over he was vaguely aware that it had actually been one of his best performances.
+His audience had enthusiastically followed his anecdote-studded guidance.
+The way he'd taken them along "the reach-routes by which the Sinister Sentience wrought its ancient havoc" - they obviously appreciated that he knew his stuff, and he himself was quite impressed at how he'd been able to reel off the old saga so pat even while suffering some modern havoc of his own, namely the clanging question: what was that girl after?

 It was time to find out.
 His steps guided him to the Nezzen's most romantic hall.
-The array of restaurant cubicles for two, known as the Whith, had not been one of his usual haunts for quite a while.
-He smiled to himself at the little flutter his heart gave as he approached the entrance.
+The array of restaurant cubicles known as the Whith had not been one of his usual haunts for quite a while; he smiled at the little flutter of his heart as he approached the entrance.

-He was on time, and so was she.
-Well, thought he, this is it, I'm going to have to say something.
-Hoping for the best, he waited for the words to flow from his tongue.
-After all, he'd been glib enough during the guided tour; shouldn't dealing with just one person be easier?
-But now the scene defeated him: in the massed glow from the puckered spheres that dangled above each booth, the girl appeared adorned in a gentle blue glory, seeming to demand that he recall the way he used to look at her.
+She, too, was prompt.
+Well, this is it, thought he.
+Hoping for the best, he waited for suave words to flow from his tongue; after all, he'd been glib enough during the guided tour; shouldn't dealing with just one person be easier?
+But now the scene defeated him: in the massed glow from the puckered spheres that dangled above each booth, the girl appeared adorned in a gentle blue glory, requiring that he recall the way he used to look at her.

 ...Which had always been somewhat unsteady.
-She always had managed to present him with a contrast, whereby the firmness of her compact figure was seen through the undulant veil of his own treacherous emotions.
-Even now, speech was going to cost him an effort.
-Absurd hesitation!
+The firmness of her figure was wont to be seen through the undulant veil of his treacherous emotions.

-"You're looking pleased with yourself, Raldl," she said; "and I'd say you've a right to.
-The tour went well.
+"You're looking pleased with yourself, Raldl," she said; "and rightly, I'd say; the tour went well.
 I enjoyed it."

-He found himself grinning, "So we're agreed on something!
-A good start!"
+He found himself grinning, "So - we're agreed on something!"

-She gratified him with a chuckle as they passed the luminous sign and entered the cosy blur of the array.
-An attendant showed them to a booth, took their order and padded off.
+She gratified him with, "Yes, it's a good start."
+They passed the luminous sign and entered the cosy blur of the array.
+An attendant showed them to a booth, took their order and left them to recline.

-Lyan carelessly sat with her back to the opening; Raldl, opposite, reclined against the flap of unholstery abutting the partition.
+Lyan carelessly sat with her back to the opening.
+Raldl, opposite, leaned against the flap of unholstery abutting the partition.

 He dug back: "We can't 're-interpret' the facts out of existence, though.
-Like the fact that you, all along, were working for Them."
+Particularly, the fact that, all along, you were working for Them."
 Might as well be blunt about it now, he thought.
 Get it over with.